Arlo SoHo Hotel: Where To Stay In New York

 Nestled in a former industrial area of Hudson Square, Arlo SoHo is part of a new micro-room hotel breed that focuses on innovative living and chic design.
 The 15-square metre guest rooms have been cleverly designed to maximise living situations.
 Glenn and I embrace the compact space – this is New York City and we certainly didn’t come here to sleep.

 We arrive on a late wintry weeknight and are immediately greeted by a vibrant buzz and a friendly team who converse with lingering familiarity.
 So familiar that with the chick who’s checking us in, we become BFFs within minutes, talking about eyebrows and Melbourne (turns out that we had both lived there at one stage).
-I like it here already.
+I like it here already – even though I’m desperately trying to overcome jet lag.

-Designed for savvy wanderers with a taste for refined design and well thought out amenities, Arlo SoHo is the type of hotel you’d see in magazines like Dezeen or Wallpaper.
+Designed for savvy wanderers with a taste for well-thought-out amenities and refined accommodation like Palihouse West Hollywood, Arlo SoHo is the type of hotel you’d see in magazines like Dezeen or Wallpaper.
 While the hotel offers other rooms without the stylish sleeping structure, the caveat is that you’ll be missing out on iconic Instagram moments. #interiorporn, anyone?

 Just a few inches shy from the window, the wooden alcove gives a sense of warmth despite boldly occupying nearly half the room.
 Like its sister property Arlo NoMad Hotel, details in the room are carefully considered such as the versatile flip-down desk and under-bed storage.
 The bathroom boasts a glass-enclosed shower with Blind Barber bath amenities and I absolutely love starting the day off with a luxurious warm rain shower.